grafana/writers-toolkit/docs/sources/write/shortcodes/index.md

 Produces:

 {{< admonition type="tip" >}}
-This also applies to headings that contain a forward slash or parentheses or square brackets.
+This also applies to headings that contain a forward slash or parentheses or square brackets.{{< /admonition >}}
-{{< /admonition >}}

 ## Card Grid